Easy-to-follow classroom projects to inspire your students.

 1 Brush bubble wrap with paint.
 Students can mix different colors to achieve the mottled appearance of Indian corn.

-2 Lay a sheet of paper over bubble wrap.
-Use your hands to smooth paper down and ensure the ink prints onto paper evenly.
+2 Lay a sheet of drawing paper over the painted bubble wrap.
+Use your hands to smooth paper down and ensure the ink prints onto the paper evenly.
 Then, allow paper to dry.

 3 Wrap printed paper around tube your paper tube and tape down.

-5 Fold tissue paper several times, to create a multi-layered stack.
-Then, trim the tissue paper into husk shape (a long rounded triangle).
-Next, pull apart the layers of your husk and crinkle the paper with your hands to create a husk-like texture.
+5 Fold tissue paper several times to create a multilayered stack.
+Then, trim the tissue paper into a feathery husk shape (a long rounded triangle).
+Pull apart the layers of your husk and crinkle the paper with your hands to create a husk-like texture.
 Finish by twisting the flat ends together and wrapping with tape.

-6 Put the pieces together!
-Run a line of glue along the inside of the tube opening and place your tissue husks inside.
+6 Put the pieces together.
+Run a line of glue along the inside of the tube opening and secure your tissue husks inside.

-For more great craft projects visit Instructor's Amazing Craft Ideas Collection!
+For more great craft projects visit Scholastic Teacher's Amazing Craft Ideas Collection!

 Image: Roger Hagadone